 Sandy Clingman founded SJC College Counseling in 2013 to help students and families navigate the college admissions process.

 Her goals are to

 support and facilitate students' efforts to develop and clarify their strengths and interests

-Sandy is an alumna of the University of California at Davis, with a major in International Relations and minor in English.
-She holds a Master of Education in Counseling from Boston University; earned a professional certificate in Independent Educational Consulting from the University of California's specialized program; and completed the College Advisement Program from the Teachers College of Columbia University.
+Sandy is an alumna of the University of California, Davis, with a major in International Relations and a minor in English.
+She holds a Master of Education in Counseling from Boston University and earned post-graduate certificates in College Advisement from the Teachers College, Columbia University and in Independent Educational Consulting from the University of California, Irvine.

-Sandy is a member in good standing of key industry professional organizations, with strict qualifications for membership ( IECA, HECA, NACAC and NCAG ) and adheres to the highest standards of ethical and professional service.
-She attends 3-4 professional conferences each year for the opportunity to meet with admission staff, stay current with higher education policy, continue professional development, and participate in counselor college tours.
+Sandy is a member in good standing of key industry professional organizations (IECA, HECA, NACAC, and NCAG ) and adheres to the highest standards of ethical and professional service.
+She attends multiple college admission conferences each year for the opportunity to meet with admissions staff, stay current with higher education policy and trends, network with colleagues, and join college tours.
+To date, she has visited more than 200 colleges and universities!